 The running theme here is that rather than isolating the valuable chemicals from the herb, studying its impact on animals, then synthesizing a concentrated dose for use in clinical studies, herbal remedies are generally just a mashup of flowers to give a random dose of random chemicals with little in the way of research performed.
 After all, we'd call it medicine if it was proven to work.

 This concept first came about in the 1960s.
 Certain studies have shown statistically significant results from animal studies.
 However, use in humans has yet to demonstrate any results.
-A study published in JAMA showed that over a six week period, gingko was no better than placebo in improving the memory of elderly patients.
-Another study in Alzheimer’s patients demonstrated enough of a difference from the test group and the placebo group that there may be some improvement.
+A study published in JAMA showed that over six weeks, ginkgo was no better than a placebo in improving the memory of elderly patients.
+Another study in Alzheimer's patients demonstrated enough difference between the test group and the placebo group that there may be some improvement.
 However, the results were ultimately inconclusive.

 Let's look at another herb: St Johns Wort.